Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 `featureExport` and `featureConsensusEntropy` are independently amendment gated.

-Export can run without ConsensusEntropy, but then it uses a conservative ephemeral mode: verified export signature sidecars still converge through `ExtendedPosition`, but success requires unanimity of the active validator view.
-With ConsensusEntropy active, the same sidecar machinery uses the normal 80% threshold.
+Export can run without ConsensusEntropy and still uses the active validator view's 80% quorum threshold.
+Verified export signature sidecars converge through `ExtendedPosition`, and the `exportSigSetHash` is signed by proposals whether or not RNG is enabled.
+Do not make Export liveness depend on unanimity: one active validator with a missing, delayed, or conflicting sidecar must not veto an otherwise quorum-aligned export round.

 The extended proposal machinery is enabled when either feature needs signed sidecar fields.
 Do not make Export depend on RNG availability just because RNG